YashB63/GFG-Daily-Questions/README.md

     You are required to return the modified array.

     Note: The generated output is 1 if you modify the given array successfully.

+Day 21:

+  Q1: Buy Maximum Stocks if i stocks can be bought on i-th day:

+    In a stock market, there is a product with its infinite stocks.
+    The stock prices are given for N days, where price[i] denotes the price of the stock on the ith day.
+    There is a rule that a customer can buy at most i stock on the ith day.

+    If the customer has an amount of k amount of money initially.
+    The task is to find out the maximum number of stocks a customer can buy.

+  Q2: Anagram:

+    Given two strings a and b consisting of lowercase characters.
+    The task is to check whether two given strings are an anagram of each other or not.
+    An anagram of a string is another string that contains the same characters, only the order of characters can be different.

+    For example, act and tac are an anagram of each other.

+    Note:-

+    If the strings are anagrams you have to return True or else return False

+    |s| represents the length of string s.

+  Q3: Mirror Tree:

+    Given a Binary Tree, convert it into its mirror.